lu7did/ADX-rp2040/src/RDX-rp2040/README.md

 In order to leverage the capabilities of the transceiver with a powerful processor such as the Raspberry Pi Pico which uses the rp2040 architecture this project was started.

-Then a map between the Arduino board I/O and the rp2040 I/O was made showing some differences needs to be addressed which requires additional circuitry.
+Then a map between the Arduino board I/O and the rp2040 I/O was made showing some differences that need to be addressed requiring additional circuitry, hardware modifications and firmware support.

 Once the hardware platform was defined the firmware was ported using the ADX_UnO_V1.3 firmware as a baseline, the porting didn't introduce any new feature or function, just the minimum number of changes to the code to accomodate the architecture differences between both platforms.
-The firmware version emerging from that initial effort can be found as [ADX-rp2040](https://github.com/lu7did/ADX-rp2040/tree/master/src/ADX-rp2040) firmware version
+The firmware version emerging from that initial effort can be found as the [ADX-rp2040](https://github.com/lu7did/ADX-rp2040/tree/master/src/ADX-rp2040) firmware version in this site.

-Continuing with the roadmap of the project an experimental firmware able to operate as an autonomous transceiver by decoding and generating FT8 signals without the usage of an external program such as WSJT-X was created, documentation of the features on this project are documented here.
+Continuing with the roadmap of the project an experimental firmware able to operate as an autonomous transceiver by decoding and generating FT8 signals **without** the usage of an external program such as WSJT-X was created, documentation of the features on this project called **RDX**, standing for **Raspberry Pico Digital Transceiver**, are documented in this branch of the site.

 ```
 *New in release 2.0 *

-* Initial experimental release, for evaluation purposes only
+* Initial alpha release, for experimentation purposes only
 * Automatic FT8 operation.
 * TFT LCD 480x320 support.
 * Autocalibration mode has been added check the appropriate section on how to enable and operate.